SFU-CMPT-201/lecture-notes/12-basic-crypto.md

 * What this means is that if you add your public key to the `$HOME/.ssh/authorized_keys` file from one machine, this is all shared.
 Thus, you can log in to all other CSIL Linux machines from your client machine as long as you have your private key on your client machine.
-* Now, a CSIL Linux machine doesn't have to be just an SSH server.
-You can use one CSIL Linux machine as an SSH client and log in to another CSIL Linux machine as an SSH server.
-Thus, you can have a private key on an CSIL Linux machine and log in to another CSIL Linux machines.
-* However, since all CSIL Linux machines share the same home directory, a private key on one CSIL Linux machine is shared with all other CSIL Linux machines as well.
-Thus, as long as you have your private key on one CSIL Linux machine, you can log in from any CSIL Linux machine to any other CSIL Linux machine.
-This is because both the private key and the `authorized_keys` file are shared.
+* Since all CSIL Linux machines share the same home directory, a private key on one CSIL Linux machine is shared with all other CSIL Linux machines as well.
+What this means is that both the private key and the `authorized_keys` file are shared.
+Thus, you can log in from any CSIL Linux machine to any other CSIL Linux machine.
+The "client" machine uses your private key.
+The "server" machine uses `authorized_keys`.
 * Since you created a public/private key pair above, you only need to add your public key to the `authorized_keys` file on a CSIL Linux machine.
 You can use the following command, which appends your public key to the `authorized_keys` file.